15 Best Cities in Ireland

 Considering this island city (which sits between the rivers Shannon and Abbey) spent much of its 1,100-year past under siege, the revamp is particularly impressive.
 Grand Georgian buildings line streets peppered with eclectic art galleries and museums.

 It's old meets new in this Irish gem, and they get along famously.
-Historic King John's Castle tops the list of tourist attractions in Limerick, as do St. Mary's Cathedral and the impressively modern Hunt Museum.
+Historic King John's Castle tops the list of things to do in Limerick, as do St. Mary's Cathedral and the impressively modern Hunt Museum.

 Although the limerick poem wasn't invented here, you'll be hard pressed to avoid inspiration within Limerick's historic walls.
 But here's a (not so great) limerick for good measure: